 - Choose your grill wisely.
 If you haven’t already bought a grill, it’s important to choose wisely when it comes time for this purchase.
 While a charcoal grill usually costs less initially, it’s important to take into consideration how often you plan to use it.
 If you plan to use it often then the price can really add up but although a gas grill can cost more initially, propane is actually the cheaper way to grill if you use it more often rather than having to buy charcoal or wood chips which can be pretty expensive if you use them more.

 - Only buy what you need tool wise.
 While that shiny new BBQ tool set might look alluring, you should ask yourself if you really need it.
+It is important to have grilling gloves – so make sure to get a good pair.
 Sure, the tools included in kits these days are pretty nifty but in all honesty you can get the same results using the utensils you already have in your kitchen.

 - Choose cheaper cuts of meat.
 Every BBQ that I’ve ever hosted or been to has had an impressive guest list.
 All of our closest friends usually show up and more likely than not they’ve got a family in tow.
 That’s a lot of mouths to feed.
 So, when you’re standing in front of the meat case in your local grocery store, stay away from the expensive cuts and opt for the cheaper stuff.
 It tastes every bit as good as the expensive stuff but goes further and you get more for your buck that way.